 A One-Minute History of Asheville and “The Land of the Sky”

-Chartered 1797; turkey and hog drives on drovers’ roads, and early trade; early “stands” and inns; Buncombe Turnpike opens (1828); hotels and inns proliferate.
+Here’s a quick summary of Asheville history: Chartered 1797; turkey and hog drives on drovers’ roads, and early trade; early “stands” and inns; Buncombe Turnpike opens (1828); hotels and inns proliferate.
 Civil War comes to Buncombe.
-Expansion and modernization boom of 187os and 80s: electric lights arrive (1870s), telegraph (1877), telephones (1885); long-delayed Swannanoa Tunnel punches through (1879), railroad reaches city (1880), streetcars roll (1889).
+Expansion and modernization boom of 187os and 80s: electric lights arrive (1870s), telegraph (1877), long-delayed Swannanoa Tunnel punches through (1879), railroad reaches city (1880), telephones available (1885); streetcars roll (1889).
 Sanitariums and health-seekers arrive.
-Monied movers and shakers (Grove, Vanderbilt, Pack, Coxe) arrive at turn of century; elegant hotels and grand iconic buildings go up (Vanderbilt mansion 1895, Guastavino‘s Basilica 1905, Grove Park Inn 1913); rapid population and (especially) tourism growth; great flood of 1916.
+Monied movers and shakers (Grove, Vanderbilt, Pack, Coxe) arrive from 1880s to turn of century; elegant hotels and grand iconic buildings go up (Vanderbilt mansion 1895, Guastavino‘s Basilica 1905, Grove Park Inn 1913); rapid population and (especially) tourism growth; great flood of 1916.
 Frenzied financial and development boom of the 1920s: elite subdivisions; buildings by Smith and Ellington.
 Disastrous bank failures of 1930, bond defaults, and a nod to Thomas Wolfe.
 The long slide of the late 1950s, and Asheville in the doldrums for years; bonds paid off 1976.
-Latest (1980s) renaissance brings brew pubs, waves of new immigrants, new music, and new eateries.
+Latest (1980s+) renaissance brings breweries, waves of new immigrants, new music, and new eateries.

-The full and complicated history of Asheville must be (and is slowly being) written by many hands.
-And that history must include, as it is still only beginning to, the lives of those who had neither money nor position nor power, and whose lot it was to work out and live their lives, raise their children and find meaning, within the framework made by those whose wills and wishes mattered and had force, and who named the Asheville they shaped “The Land of the Sky.”
+Asheville’s full and complicated history must be (and is slowly being) written by many hands.
+And that history must include, as it is still only beginning to, the lives of those who had neither money nor position nor power, and whose lot it was to work out and live their lives, raise their children and find meaning, within the framework made by those whose wills and wishes mattered and had force, and who (borrowing the phrase) named the Asheville they shaped “The Land of the Sky.”

 What Will Be Going on Here